univ-esuty/noisecollage/README.md

 * NoiseCollage cannot be applied directory to `SDXL` due to some changes in text-embedding mechanism.

 2. Future works
-* Imporove Masked Cross-Attention or replace it to another mechanism.
+* Improve Masked Cross-Attention or replace it to another mechanism.
-* Apply NoiseCollage to SD3 which is a transformer based architecture text-to-image diffusion models.
+* Apply NoiseCollage to SD3 which is a transformer based architecture text-to-image diffusion model.
 * Apply NoiseCollage to the other diffusion models such as video, 3D model, and categorical data generation?